Pin It!

 Common Questions

 The good news is, that you’ll still end up with a delicious sugar cookie.
-However, the texture won’t be quite as chewy, and you’ll lose the distinctive tanginess of a traditional Snickerdoodle.
+However, the texture won’t be quite as chewy, and you’ll lose the tangy flavor of a traditional snickerdoodle.

 Variation Ideas

 Fun fact: This snickerdoodle recipe was passed to me from my husband’s side of the family.
-Ever since I started making them, these classic Snickerdoodles have inspired so many more delicious ideas.
+Since I started making them, these classic snickerdoodles have inspired many more delicious ideas.
 Here are some of my favorite variations:

 Close up of a snickerdoodle cookie propped up against a jug of milk on a white countertop.